Aliases for USP15 Gene

 GeneCards Summary for USP15 Gene

 USP15 (Ubiquitin Specific Peptidase 15) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include identical protein binding and cysteine-type endopeptidase activity.
+Diseases associated with USP15 include speech and communication disorders.
+Among its related pathways are Signaling by GPCR and Integrated Breast Cancer Pathway.
+GO annotations related to this gene include identical protein binding and ubiquitin-specific protease activity.
 An important paralog of this gene is USP4.

 UniProtKB/Swiss-Prot for USP15 Gene